mikeoleary/mikeoleary.github.io/_posts/2023-08-21-get-list-watch-in-kubernetes.md

 This part was interesting:

-<p>The get, list and watch verbs can all return the full details of a resource.</p>{: .notice--warning}
+<p>The get, list and watch verbs can all return the full details of a resource.</p>{: .notice}

+It's pretty easy to understand how `get` and `list` are different if you've made API calls before, but what is involved with `watch` ?

 ### How is watch special?
 In this article I only want to focus on ```watch``` and how it's different from ```get``` and ```list```.

 I have always known that CIS "subscribes" to the Kubernetes API to "watch" for changes to objects, but I naively just assumed that CIS and other operators made frequent API calls in the style of HTTP GET requests.
+I.e., I thought "watching" meant "frequent getting or listing".

-Of course this would be inefficient after giving it even a few seconds of thought, and today I started thinking about what "subscribe" really means.
+Of course this would be inefficient, and today I started thinking about what "subscribe" really means.
 After searching for only a minute or two I read this nice sentence from a StackOverflow [answer](https://stackoverflow.com/a/58160692/8913988):

 > watch is a special verb that gives you permission to see updates on resources in real time.